Inside Passage, Alaska

 Southeast Alaska is a geologically active.
 Current geological activity is manifest in earthquakes, glacial movement, and the less perceptible uplift and erosion of the earth’s crust.
 Towering mountains throughout the region continue to grow by tectonic uplift, (rates of 1.3 – 3.8 cm/yr).
 Large-scale erosion by the flow of glaciers and rivers, which occurs at a rate similar to uplift, has removed most of the original mountains that began to grow more than 90 million years ago.
 These active processes of mountain building and erosion in Southeast Alaska have created the vast network of waterways that provide an ideal route for viewing the diverse geology and biology of this region.

-Our first cruise stop was Skagway.
-Taiya Inlet, at the northern end of Lynn Canal, is the passageway for cruise ships bound for Skagway, which means “home of the north wind” in the Tlingit language.
-Klondike gold seekers discovered this north wind in 1898 when they descended on the area, swelling Skagway’s population to 20,000.
-Becky and I chose to book a tour that took us along the Klondike Highway for a few hours.
+The Taiya Inlet, at the northern end of Lynn Canal, is the passageway for cruise ships bound for Skagway, which means “home of the north wind” in the Tlingit language. {The satellite photo below was taken from an Interpretive Sign on-site}.

 Pictured above, The Klondike gold seekers climbed 1,140 m in 27 km to cross the coastal mountains northward into the Yukon River valley drainage basin.
 This well-traveled trail follows the narrow Taiya River valley past the Irene Glacier.
-The valley is fringed by many 1,830 m peaks of Cretaceous to Early Tertiary granodiorite and culminates in the infamous scree slope know as the “Scales”.
+The valley is fringed by many 1,830 m peaks of Cretaceous to Early Tertiary granodiorite and culminates in the infamous scree slope known as the “Scales”.
 Here treacherous piles of loose granodiorite talus provide the only footing.
 Miners typically hauled 900 kg of equipment and a year’s supply of food up the “Scales” and over Chilkoot Pass into Canada.
-East of the divide, miners had a relatively easy descent to the south end of Bennett Lake, where they could next risk life and limb on a homemade raft to travel the rest of the way to Whitehorse and on down the Yukon River to Dawson.
+Crossing the pass one time would have been plenty for anyone, but the stampeders were forced to assault the summit repeatedly, some as many as 30X, to transport their gear (enough for a year’s prospecting) and the 900kg of food and clothing that the Canadian government required them to have before crossing the border.

 Gold Rush stampeders used the Skagway area for the same reason rivers and glaciers did: it was a point of geologic weakness.
 The faults throughout the area allowed glaciers to carve more deeply here than elsewhere.
 As a result, the White and Chilkoot Passes had lower elevations and were passable year-round.
 They were the most used breaks in the Coast Mountains for hundreds of miles.
 Once over the passes it was a short journey down the Yukon River to Dawson City.